Anonymous vs identified events

 • Growth and marketing teams wanting to analyze the complete conversion lifecycle

 Anonymous events are events without individually identifiable data.
-They're best suited for web analytics or mobile apps where users aren't logged in.
+They're best suited for web analytics or apps where users aren't logged in.

 Scenarios where you want to capture anonymous events are: